 Plans lodged with Land Services SA are required to adhere to strict standards and are examined for compliance.

 The Registrar-General’s Plan Presentation Guidelines (PPG) describes the requirements for lodging property related plans, with the Surveyor-General’s Cadastral Surveying Guidelines providing requirements for survey plans.

-The following documents have been developed to assist Industry Professionals when dealing with land under the Community Titles Act 1996:
+The following documents and webinars have been developed to assist Industry Professionals when dealing with land under the Community Titles Act 1996: